raatiniemi/me/content/thoughts/linker-rust-tracing.md

 a similar scenario, or reading about it, before.

-Using the `debian:buster-slim`, instead of `alpine:latest`, comes at a small cost with regards to image size.
+Using the `debian:buster-slim`, instead of `alpine:latest`, comes at a small cost with regard to image size.
 It went from ~5MB to ~76MB, which is still a long way from the initial JVM variant at ~350MB, I've updated the [initial article](../linker-rust-migration/) with the new figures.